BrandonWong22/The-Scouting-Report/README.md

 The stock data is presented in a line graph or in tabular form while the financial statement data can be viewed in a line graph, bar graph, radar graph, or in tabular form.

-Application built using React, TypeScript, Chart.js, Socket.io, Node, Express, and Firebase.
+Application built using React, TypeScript, Chart.js, Socket.io, Node, Express, Firebase, and Redux.

 ## Live Link